Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 ../../_images/single_2_lacosmic.png

-That window is divided into three parameter blocks:
+The window is divided into three parameter blocks:

-• L.A.Cosmic Parameters: this section displays the parameters used by the cosmicray_lacosmic() function.
-Note that each parameters appear in two columns: run1 and run2.
-The idea here is to run this function twice.
-In run1, a set of parameters is used to identify pixels that most clearly stand out as likely to have been affected by cosmic rays.
-In run2, some parameters can be modified to try to find pixels whose signal has been less strongly affected by cosmic rays.
-Although this second pass may generate a large number of false positives, the tea-cleanest code only adds to the cosmic-ray-pixel mask the run2 pixels that lie in the neighborhood of the run1 cosmic-ray pixels.
-Users are advised to consult the documentation of the cosmicray_lacosmic() function provided by the ccdproc package.
+• L.A.Cosmic Parameters: This section displays the parameters used by the cosmicray_lacosmic() function.
+Note that each parameter appears in two columns: Run 1 and Run 2.
+The algorithm runs twice: in Run 1, a set of parameters identifies pixels that most clearly appear to be affected by cosmic rays.
+In Run 2, some parameters can be modified to detect pixels with weaker cosmic-ray signals.
+Although this second pass may generate many false positives, tea-cleanest only adds Run 2 pixels to the cosmic-ray mask if they lie in the neighborhood of Run 1 cosmic-ray pixels.

 ../../_images/single_3_lacosmic.png